 post terminals for all speaker output channels (Front, Center, & Surround).
 The

 binding post terminals can accept up to 10AWG speaker wire, pin-connectors and

 banana plugs (single only).
-The receiver supports 6-8 ohm speakers.
+The front channels support 6-8 ohm speakers, while all other channels will accept 8 ohm speakers.

 - 5.2ch + Zone 2 Pre-Outs: The receiver is fitted with 5.2ch pre-outs